raj23manj/springBoot/jokesapp/README.md

              consumer method.....
              Again producer method

-    * Producer and Consumer - 15
+    * Producer and Consumer with wait and notify - 15
       * Important:
         * if any code present after notify(), in this case there is a while loop, so only when it hits wait(), it will transfer control to the other thread